Planning a ‘Runcation’: A Trail Running Vacation in Switzerland

 How to get around Zermatt

-You can walk everywhere in Zermatt – or run (after all, you’re visiting for a running holiday!).
+You can walk everywhere in Zermatt – or run (after all, you’re visiting for a running vacation!).
 It’s great having a car-free town.
 If you need a lift, there are electric taxis and some hotels offer shuttle rides to/from the train station.

 Some great Zermatt running trails